Religion

 FinalistBio

+Hello!
+My name is Sophie, and I am from Spearfish, SD.
+I am currently attending the University of South Dakota majoring in English Secondary Education.
 My favorite teachers in high school were my English and speech teachers.
-There is just something about their passion and knowledge for the English language that never failed to amaze and inspire me.
+There was something about their passion for and knowledge of the English language that never failed to amaze and inspire me.
 Additionally, they were some of the most genuine, kindhearted people I have ever met.
 As a teacher, I want to inspire students as my teachers inspired me: not just with knowledge of factual information, but in wisdom and character as well.
 I believe a person's education can significantly impact a person's life, and the only way I see fit to ensure the next generations have positive experiences in school is to be part of the solution.
+I'm applying for scholarships to achieve this goal by seeking higher education independently, not relying on the support of friends and family.

 Education